The 2025 Innovation Fellowship

 Learning Tracks

-TKH offers four content area tracks for the Innovation Fellowship: Web Development, Data Science with Python, Cyber Security, and User Experience and User Interface Design.
+TKH offers three content area tracks for the Innovation Fellowship.
 Through a mixture of weekly in-class instruction and out-of-class study and practice, fellows engage in project-based learning — both individually and in groups — to develop critical technical and employment skills.

 Data Science with Python